-The ADS7852 is a high-speed successive approximation register (SAR) analog-to-digital converter (A/D) with an internal 2.5V bandgap reference.
+The ADS7852 is a high-speed successive approximation register (SAR) Analog-to-Digital (A/D) converter with an internal 2.5V bandgap reference.
 The architecture is based on capacitive redistribution which inherently includes a sample/hold function.
 The converter is fabricated on a 0.6micron CMOS process.
-See Figure 1 for the basic operating circuit for the ADS7852.
+Figure 1 shows the basic operating circuit for the ADS7852.